malaviya-parth/CN/07_Application Layer/01_DNS.md

    - Here the resolver can supply the missing part, called the suffix, to create an FQDN.
    - For example, if a user at the fhda.edu site wants to get IP address of the challenger computer, he or she can define the partial name **challenger**.
      - We write only abc.sales
-     - The resolver itslef solves and makes it abc.sales.cisco.com
+     - The resolver itself solves and makes it abc.sales.cisco.com
    - The DNS client adds the suffix atc.fhda.edu. before passing the address to the DNS server.
    - The DNS client normally holds a list of suffixes, from them it adds the suffix.